 April 5th, 2019 – The First Major Update

-WYNT News Channel 13 is reporting that Albany Police Union Vice President Officer Gregory McGee has been notified from City of Albany Police Officers that there has been some fraudulent activity on their bank accounts.
+WYNT News Channel 13 is reporting that Albany Police Union Vice President Officer Gregory McGee has been notified by City of Albany Police Officers that there has been some fraudulent activity on their bank accounts.
 They’re noticing some substantial withdrawals are occurring,” said McGee, and some officers have had their bank accounts drained.

-April 6th, 2019 – Coping with a ransomware attack
+April 6th, 2019 – Coping with a Ransomware Attack

 According to CNN: